cuba-platform/cuba-sdk/Readme.md

 - `sdk remove framework`
 - `sdk remove addon`
 - `sdk remove lib`

+For bulk commands coordinates for components can be passed with ','.
+Example: `sdk install -c framework-cuba:7.2.1,addon-dashboard:3.2.1`

 Export command will export component with dependencies as archive to `sdkproperties[sdk.export.home]` directory.
 If component is not resolved yet then SDK will ask to resolve component
 - `sdk export` - export all resolved SDK components